 If you’d like to take your adventures one step further, you can take a hard hat tour down into the bridge’s vaulted chambers of the red brick abutments on the Leigh Woods side of the bridge.

 While you’re there, I’d also recommend popping into Clifton Suspension Bridge Visitor Centre (also on the Leigh woods side) to discover all you need to know about this history of the bridge.

 10. See Clifton Suspension Bridge Bristol from a hot air balloon

 The most expensive bridge-viewing option for sure, but in my opinion, the most unbelievably special and unforgettable way to see the beauty that is Clifton Suspension Bridge.
 I’ve been lucky enough to fly over Bristol in a hot air balloon twice and both times were equally magical.

-From above, Bristol appears to both shrink instantly – the houses looking not unlike the pieces of a monopoly game.
-The city seems to stretch for miles in all directions, and from a tiny basket dangling in the sky, you have unparalleled birds-eye views of the bridge against its dramatic gorge backdrop (wind dependent of course).
+From above, Bristol appears to both shrink instantly – the houses looking not unlike the pieces of a monopoly game – and stretch for miles in all directions.
+From a tiny basket dangling in the sky, you have unparalleled birds-eye views of the bridge against its dramatic gorge backdrop (wind dependent of course).
 Utterly breathtaking.

 There are several companies in Bristol where you can buy a hot air balloon flight ticket – Elite Air, Bristol Balloons, and Baileys Balloons.
 Flights are also bookable during Bristol International Balloon Fiesta.